dagster-io/dagster/docs/sections/tutorial/intermediates.rst

 .. thumbnail:: reexecution_errors.png

 To make this config valid, we'll need to tell Dagit to execute only a subset of the pipeline -- just the ``sort_by_calories`` solid.
-Click on the subset-selector button in the bottom left of the config editor screen (which, when no subset has been specified, will read "All Solids"):
+Click on the subset-selector button in the top left of the playground, to the left of the Mode selector (which, when no subset has been specified, will read "*"):

 .. thumbnail:: subset_selection.png